By submitting your enrollment deposit, you take the first step in becoming a Screagle and reserve your space in the class.

 The enrollment deposit secures a student’s spot in the class and gives them access to important next steps such as advising and Orientation and housing.
 If students submit their enrollment deposit before March 1st they will receive these exclusive benefits:

-• early access to select orientation date
+• early access to select orientation and advising date

 • a Screaming Eagles yard sign to proudly display